GabrielB12/Urban_Forecast/paper/paper.md

 # Summary

-Urban Forecast is an open-source Python library designed to predict fill levels in smart waste bins using IoT sensor data.
-The project provides a lightweight and interpretable forecasting pipeline focused on smart city environments and urban waste management optimization.
+Urban Forecast is an open-source Python library that provides an end-to-end forecasting pipeline for smart waste bin monitoring using IoT sensor data.

+Combining lightweight forecasting models, evaluation metrics, REST API integration, and optional LLM-based explanations, the software supports smart city applications and urban waste management optimization.

+Designed with interpretability, simplicity, and ease of deployment in mind, Urban Forecast is suitable for both academic research and practical IoT environments.

-The system was developed as part of an ongoing master's research project in the "Programa de Pós-Graduação em Ciência da Computação (PPG-CC)" at Universidade Federal de São Paulo (UNIFESP).
+This system was developed as part of an ongoing master's research project in the Programa de Pós-Graduação em Ciência da Computação (PPG-CC) at Universidade Federal de São Paulo (UNIFESP).

-The architecture integrates embedded devices based on ESP8266 microcontrollers [@esp8266] and ultrasonic sensors capable of monitoring waste levels in real time.
+Its architecture integrates embedded devices based on ESP8266 microcontrollers [@esp8266] and ultrasonic sensors capable of monitoring waste levels in real time.
 Sensor measurements are transmitted to a Supabase database [@supabase] and processed by Urban Forecast to estimate future fill levels and support smart waste collection decisions.

-The generated predictions can support waste collection route optimization, reduction of operational costs, prevention of overflow events, and more efficient allocation of collection resources.
+These predictions can assist waste collection route optimization, reduce operational costs, prevent overflow events, and improve the allocation of collection resources.

 # Statement of need